linusmossberg/monte-carlo-ray-tracer/README.md

 The `max_photons_per_octree_leaf` field affects both the octree search performance and memory usage of the application.
 I cover this more in the report and this value can probably be left at 190 in most cases.

 The `use_shadow_photons` field specifies whether to use shadow photons.
 Shadow photons are used to determine if it's necessary to cast shadow rays or delay the global radiance evaluation in certain situations.
-This can improve performance and reduce artifacts in some scenes and do the opposite in other others.
+This can improve performance and reduce artifacts in some scenes and do the opposite in other.

 The `direct_visualization` field can be used to visualize the photon maps directly.
 Setting this to true will make the program evaluate the global radiance from all photon maps at the first diffuse reflection.
 An example of this is in the report.
 </details>